-The July 15, 2021 regular meeting of the Legislative and Communications (L&C) Committee was called to order by Committee Chairwoman Bartlett at 9:02 a.m.
+The August 2, 2021, Executive Committee (Committee) regular meeting was called to order by Chairman Do at 9:01 a.m.

-Gina Ramirez, Clerk of the Board Specialist, Senior, conducted an attendance Roll Call and announced a quorum of the L&C Committee.
+The Clerk of the Board Specialist, Senior, conducted an attendance roll call and announced a quorum of the Committee.

-Director Hernandez led in the Pledge of Allegiance.
+Director Jones led in the Pledge of Allegiance.